signalfx/signalfx-agent/docs/monitors/elasticsearch-query.md

 ...
 ```

-2. Extended Stats Metric aggregation as a sub aggregation of Terms aggregation
+2. `extended_stats` metric aggregation as a sub aggregation of `terms` bucket aggregation

 ```json